Jonah of Moscow: Career

 From the late 1420s, Jonah had been living in the Simonov Monastery in Moscow and was close to Metropolitan Photius, who made him a bishop of Ryazan and Murom.
 Despite sporadic Russian attempts to pressure the patriarch of Constantinople into choosing a metropolitan from Russia's native population, most appointees remained Greeks.
 After Photius's death in 1431, Grand Prince Vasily II of Moscow nominated Jonah for the post of metropolitan, but Patriarch Joseph II of Constantinople chose Isidore to become the metropolitan.

 After the death of Photius in 1431, Jonah was chosen by the grand prince of Moscow and a council of Russian bishops as the new metropolitan at the end of 1432.
 However, due to a succession crisis and civil strife in Moscow, he did not hurry to Constantinople to receive his ordination and did not decide to go to Constantinople until the middle of 1435.
 Meanwhile, at the request of the Lithuanian grand duke Švitrigaila, the bishop Gerasim was appointed as metropolitan, but the latter did not come to Moscow and remained metropolitan only in Lithuania.
 Soon, Švitrigaila suspected Gerasim of treason and executed him in 1435.

 When Jonah finally arrived to Constantinople in 1436, the patriarch had already chosen the Greek bishop Isidore and appointed the latter as the new metropolitan.
 Isidore came to Moscow in 1437 and made a good impression there with his diplomatic skills and knowledge of the Slavonic language.
 However, only five months later, in September 1437, he left Moscow to participate to the Council of Florence for the unification of the Churches of Rome and Constantinople.
+Abraham of Suzdal was the only Russian prelate present and he signed the union, but, according to his companion Simeon, this was only under duress.
 Isidore brought the news of the Council to Moscow in 1441, and according to Russian sources, Vasily II along with a council of Russian bishops condemned the Council in order to protect the purity of the faith.
 Isidore escaped alive, while the metropolitan throne sat vacant for seven years, as no replacement had been sent by Constantinople.
 Vasily II convened a council in 1448 as a result.